wikimedia/eventgate/README.md

 - close() method for Eventbus. ? graceful kafka shutdown?
 - convert to async/await instead of promises?
 - what do do about kafka errors and error event production?
-- set defaults on conf after loading if not set
-- Fix up logger/log stuff throughout codebase.
-- Fix eslint so that it doesn't error on async/await stuff

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris